wp-plugins/ewww-image-optimizer-cloud/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.9.1 =
+* fixed: escapeshellarg command breaks Windows filenames
+* changed: exclude full-size from lossy optimization applies to lossy conversions too
+* changed: no more caching of cloud key verification results, since verification is 300x faster, and only called when we absolutely need it
+* added: Optimized/webview sizes in FlaGallery are tracked properly, and optimized during bulk operations, and manual one-time optimizations.
+* added: use nextgen2 hook for adding action link in gallery management pages

 = 1.9.0 =
 * changed: verification results for cloud optimization are still cached, but actual optimization requires pre-verification to maintain load-balancing